-You will appreciate that this is a tougher test for the the "reasonable suspicion" test the prosecution than in it is important Nevertheless, to forfeiture provision. appreciate that, on its face, the section requires no conscious criminality or even conscious impropriety.
+You will appreciate that this is a tougher test for the the "reasonable suspicion" test prosecution than it is important Nevertheless, forfeiture provision. appreciate that, on its face, the section requires no conscious criminality or even conscious impropriety.
 These daunting penalties may be attracted by proof that the so-called money launderer ought reasonably to have know that the money or other property he got came from some form of unlawful activity.